Dining and Religious Expression - FAQs

 A: Dishes and utensils associated with keeping kosher are all disposable.
 Kosher specific items are not part of the regular menu but it is possible to keep kosher based on the diet you opt to observe.

 Q: I observe Shabbat.
-How will I eat on Friday nights and Saturdays?
+How encouraging will I find the food service on Friday nights and Saturdays?

 A: In order to be able to honor Shabbat, Bon Appetit has created a format to allow students to pre-register with them so that you can avoid the use of technology but still utilize the food service of Andrew Commons.
 First, students need to be in touch with April Mancl, Board Manager for Bon Appetit x7309.
 April will need to know the name of the student BEFORE the meal service.
 When the student goes to Andrew Commons on Friday evening or Saturday they can tell the cashier their name and the staffer on the register will manually enter the swipe on behalf of the student.

-Q: How does Lawrence University handle fasting during Ramadan and the month of ‘Alá’ ?
+Q: How does Lawrence University handle fasting during Ramadan and the Baha'i month of ‘Alá’ ?

 A: The Center for Spiritual and Religious Life has adopted a practice of offering take-away food within our kitchen space during religious fasting times.
 Pre-packaged items and temperature friendly food is made available in a Grab & Go format.
 Students can stop by the Center for Spiritual and Religious Life during their academic day and make a ‘dinner’ that they can enjoy after sundown.